-- a) Randy Bloom, Chairman of the Board of GCS and Chairman of the Board of Grace Communion International; retired district superintendent for Grace Communion International, part-time Professor in Christian Ministry at Grace Communion Seminary; M.Div. from Liberty University - b) Gary W. Deddo, Professor of Theology at Grace Communion Seminary; Ph.D. in Theology from the University of Aberdeen - c) Rebecca Deuel, co-pastor of a GCI church in Wisconsin; Master of Pastoral Studies from Grace Communion Seminary - d) Eric Larison, pastor of a GCI church in Syracuse, NY; Master of Arts in English, California State University Los Angeles; Certificate of Advanced Study in educational administration and supervision from the State University of New York in Oswego - e) Michael Morrison, President and Dean of Faculty at Grace Communion Seminary; Ph.D. from Fuller Theological Seminary - f) Linda Rex, pastor of a GCI church in Nashville, TN; MPS from Grace Communion Seminary - g) Secretary: Georgia McKinnon, GCS Registrar; Master of Arts in Teaching, University of South Carolina
+- a) Randy Bloom, Chairman of the Board of GCS and Chairman of the Board of Grace Communion International; retired district superintendent for Grace Communion International, part-time Professor in Christian Ministry at Grace Communion Seminary; M.Div. from Liberty University - b) Gary W. Deddo, Professor of Theology at Grace Communion Seminary; Ph.D. in Theology from the University of Aberdeen - c) Eric Larison, pastor of a GCI church in Syracuse, NY; Master of Arts in English, California State University Los Angeles; Certificate of Advanced Study in educational administration and supervision from the State University of New York in Oswego - d) Michael Morrison, President and Professor of New Testament at Grace Communion Seminary; Ph.D. from Fuller Theological Seminary - e) Gabriel Ojih, pastor of a GCI church near Dallas, TX; Master of Divinity from Brite Divinity School. - f) Linda Rex, pastor of a GCI church in Nashville, TN; Master of Pastoral Studies from Grace Communion Seminary - g) Secretary: Georgia McKinnon, GCS Registrar; Master of Arts in Teaching, University of South Carolina and Master of Theological Studies from Grace Communion Seminary